pikelet-lang/pikelet/book/src/installation/index.md

 cargo run repl
 ```

-You will now need to wait for cargo to download and build the dependencies, but
+You will now need to wait for Cargo to download and build the dependencies, but
 sooner or later the REPL will be ready for you to interact with!

 [repl-wikipedia]: https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop